This guide will show you the best bike lock under 50. Enjoy.

 - Your bike will get stolen

-All locks are breakable, if a thief wants your bike, they'll get it.
+All locks are breakable, if a thief wants your bicycle, they'll get it.
 But some locks take longer to break than others, and this can make the difference between your bike getting stolen or not.

 The bike locks listed here all have their own strengths and weaknesses.
-However, if you're looking for the most secure lock, then the Kryptonite Kryptolok Series 2 D-Lock is by far the best lock under $50.
+However, if you're looking for the most secure lock, then the Kryptonite Kryptolok Series 2 D-Lock is by far the best product under $50.
 It has the highest safety rating here, and D-Locks are known to be much better deterrents.